Appointments and advancements for Oct. 5, 2023

 No Comments

-New hires and promotions in the biopharma industry, including: Aditxt, Dermavant, Vertex.
+New hires and promotions in the med-tech industry, including: IR-MED, Koru Medical, Prestige Medical.

 Briefs